 In the South, we call it dressing.
 It's traditionally made with crumbled-up day-old cornbread and baked in a casserole dish that's served beside the turkey.

 Northerners, on the other hand, call it stuffing.
 Typically, it is made with bread (mostly white or sourdough) and stuffed inside the turkey's cavity...hence the word "stuffing".

 No matter what you call it, I think we can all agree that the holidays just wouldn't be as yummy without it!

 - Cornbread - The star of the show!
 For my dressing, I make cornbread muffins from Jiffy Corn Muffin Mix.
 I have made my cornbread from scratch in the past but I have to tell you, Jiffy is hard to beat!
-Plus, the brown crust of the muffin tops hold up better and add more flavor to the dressing than cornbread that's been baked in a dish.
+Plus, the brown crust of the muffin tops holds up better and adds more flavor to the dressing than cornbread that's been baked in a dish.

 - Chicken and Broth - In this recipe, I boil a whole chicken in order to have fresh meat and a rich, flavorful broth for my dressing.
 If you're running short on time, simply use a cooked rotisserie chicken and a box of chicken broth instead (I have had to do this a time or two).

 - Vegetables - Chopped celery and green onions are cooked in chicken broth and butter for a savory deliciousness like no other.
 The aromas that will fill your kitchen are mouth-watering!
 White onions just won't do.
-Green onions add a distinct flavor that will not be over powered.
+Green onions add a distinct flavor that will not be overpowered.

 - Seasonings - The secret ingredient to this recipe is poultry seasoning!
 It adds the perfect savory flavor without tasting "herby".
 No other seasonings are needed except for salt and pepper...simple enough!